 This article was originally published in the November/December 2022 issue of Parent & Family.

-Sarah MacLaughlin is author of the award-winning book, What Not to Say: Tools for Talking with Young Children and the 2021 release, Raising Humans With Heart.
+Sarah MacLaughlin is author of the award-winning books, What Not to Say: Tools for Talking with Young Children and Raising Humans With Heart.
 Her writing has also been featured in The Huffington Post.
 Sarah is a human development nerd who brings over 30 years of experience working with children and families to her coaching practice.
 Sarah is also mom to a teenager who gives her plenty of opportunities to take her own advice.
 Reach out for parenting support via her “Get In Touch” page.